10 Easy Ways to Stop Sugar Cravings

 - Avoid Processed Foods.
 There is so many hidden sugars in processed foods.
 Make your own instead.
 You’ll be surprised how much sugar is in salad dressing, ketchup, salsa or even pasta sauce.
 If you can’t make your own, then find one that is sugar free or low sugar.
 Read labels when shopping, and be aware what you are putting into your body.

-- Find alternatives to Sugar.
-There are plenty of other sweet tastes out there besides sugar.
-Use healthier alternatives like maple syrup, raw honey, raw blue agave or stevia.
+Use healthier alternatives like maple syrup, raw honey, Aspartame, raw blue agave or stevia.
 These alternatives don’t have the same evil effect that white sugar has on the body.
 But they will make you feel like you are getting your sugar fix.
 Be adventurous and try spices like cinnamon and ginger.
 I love sprinkling cinnamon on my oatmeal, smoothies or fruit.
 Here are more information about cinnamon that I previously posted about.
 Cinnamon is a great alternative because it curve sugar carvings and tricks the body into thinking you’ve had sugar.
 The real trick is cinnamon controls blood sugar.

 - Sweeten with Fruit.
 Fruit is truly Mother Nature’s candy.
 I love to freeze berries for a little frozen treat.
 Watch how much fruit you eat though.
 Fruit has a lot of carbs.
 Christine says that the best time to eat fruit is after workout, and to keep it a limit of about 1 cup of fruit a day.
 Here are a few tasty healthy berry dessert recipes.